The Best Universal Remotes For 2025

 Okay so you may or may not have heard of them before, but what exactly is a universal remote?

-Now of course not all remotes are made equal, with some having more useful features than others.
+Now of course not all remotes are made equal, with some having more compatibility and features than others.

-So I thought I’d take the liberty of not only letting you know about the different types, but also what you may want to look for when deciding to go with one.
+So I thought I’d take the liberty of not only letting you know about the different types, but also what you may want to look for when deciding to go with one depending on your priorities.

 Why Choose To Go With One?